 Our direction and priority areas are outlined in the NSW Resources Regulator Strategic Plan 2021 - 2024 (PDF, 1.8 MB).

-Our organisation chart (PDF, 178.3 KB) illustrates how the NSW Resources Regulator is structured.
+Our organisation chart (PDF, 96.29 KB) shows how the NSW Resources Regulator is structured.

-- relevant legislation that confers the right to operate, being the Mining Act 1992 or the Petroleum (Onshore) Act 1991 and associated regulations
+- the right to operate under the Mining Act 1992 and the Petroleum (Onshore) Act 1991 and associated Regulations

 - Work Health and Safety (Mines and Petroleum Sites) Act 2013